 - Glycerin & Aloe vera, both are great soothing & calming agents for the skin.

 - Product suggestion- Try Avene- Cicalfate + restorative protective cream

-The conclusion is, NO you cannot use Benzoyl peroxide and Retinol together.
+The conclusion is, NO you cannot use Benzoyl peroxide and Retinol together in your skincare routine at the same time.
 They are both strong acne medications who hate to get combined.
-However, if you still want to incorporate them in your skin routine, use Benzoyl in the morning & Retinol at nighttime.
+However, if you still want to incorporate them in your skincare routine, use Benzoyl Peroxide in the morning & Retinol at nighttime.

-Hope I could clear some of your doubts, Love~ Beauty Stroll
+Hope We could clear some of your doubts, Love~ Beauty Stroll